译自http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html

 paths, URLs, title text, etc. Directive options are indicated using field

-; the field names and contents are directive-specific.
+lists; the field names and contents are directive-specific.
 Arguments and options must form a

 contiguous block beginning on the first or second line of the directive; a blank line indicates the